Tractor-trailer gets stuck inside Downtown Tunnel after scraping roof; multiple crashes reported

 NORFOLK, Va.
-(WAVY) — A tractor-trailer is stuck inside the westbound Downtown Tunnel from Norfolk to Portsmouth after scraping the top of the tunnel Tuesday morning.
+(WAVY) — A tractor-trailer got stuck inside the westbound Downtown Tunnel from Norfolk to Portsmouth after scraping the top of the tunnel Tuesday morning.

-The incident caused multiple crashes and has stopped all traffic through the westbound tube.
+The incident, which occurred around 11 a.m., caused multiple crashes and stopped all traffic through the westbound tube for several hours.

 Virginia State Police say the driver of a gold SUV and two children inside the SUV were taken to the hospital with non life-threatening injuries after a crash involving the tractor-trailer and another SUV.